Fitness and training for Kilimanjaro

 A great way to achieve this is long distance running such as half marathons and full marathons.
 A marathon will push you to your limit whilst having an achievable goal in sight - the finish line.
 If you can do this with a friend or training partner then all the better as you will both push each other to achieve more.
 Remember, it's that final push when your head is telling you to stop that will allow you to get into the state of mind required to scale Kilimanjaro.

 Understand the climb and apply to your training - We highly recommend you to be training 4 – 5 times a week with heavy weight in your back pack and at the same time don't forget to do interval training.
-Remember, on your climb you will be moving up and down hills on steep and challenging terrain up to almost 6 hours in most of the days and 14 hours on the summit attempt.
-So, It is important to be ready so you can easily manage the distances and miles you are walking and getting specific conditioning for the climb.
+Remember, on your climb you will be moving up and down hills on steep and challenging terrain up to almost 6 hours on most of the days and 14 hours on the summit attempt.